tanem/express-backbone-boilerplate/README.md

 A small project I used to figure out how to wire up a simple Node/ExpressJS based dev environment.

 The app can be started via `./start.sh`.
-Client and server tests can be run via `./run-tests.sh`.

 ## Dependencies